sisiliasinaga/cs337_proj1/README.txt

 from nltk.sentiment.vader import SentimentIntensityAnalyzer from vaderSentiment.vaderSentiment import SentimentIntensityAnalyzer

 Bonus return features of our project include best dressed and worst dressed.
+Running the main() function calls each of the individual functions, prints out the results in the console in a human readable format, and puts the results into two separate JSON files (pred2013.json and pred2015.json).

 Address for github repository: https://github.com/yuiichiiros/cs337_proj1